benaziziasmae/Mission-to-Mars/README.md

  ![mars_features_blue](/Resources/mars_features_blue.PNG)

- - The second one is i centred the image of hemisphere as well as make them mobile-responsive by sizing the image to a small one to fit when we use a mobile or a tablet.
+ - The second one is we centred the image of hemisphere as well as make them mobile-responsive by sizing the image to a small one to fit when we use a mobile or a tablet.

 ![mars_hemisphere_rezoomed](/Resources/mars_hemisphere_rezoomed.PNG)